Civer/ChatApp/README.md

 - Two different databases (One for important userdata (SQL based), one for "unimportant" chat data (NoSQL based)).
 - 20h Timeframe spread across one week (starting 18.09.2019 - Time tracking within Toggl)
 - Writing a developer diary (After every coding session track write down what you've done, why you've done it the way, what you've learned etc...)

+## File Scheme:

+- Backend:

+Backend has two folders.
+One for the dev version of the server (whichever it will be at the end) and one for the RTP version (Final).

+- Frontend:

+Frontend has two folders.
+One for the dev version of the server (whichever it will be at the end) and one for the RTP version (Final).

+- DevDiary:

+Folder to give you insight in my thought patterns while developing this small project

+- Documentation:

+I will try to provide a proper documentation of the project if there is enough time for it.
+This will be done with Docusaurus in this folder.